apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/load-balance.md

 DolphinScheduler-Master allocates tasks to workers, and by default provides three algorithms:

-Weighted random (random)
+- Weighted random (random)

-Smoothing polling (roundrobin)
+- Smoothing polling (round-robin)

-Linear load (lowerweight)
+- Linear load (lower weight)

 The default configuration is the linear load.

-As the routing is done on the client side, the master service, you can change master.host.selector in master.properties to configure the algorithm what you want.
+As the routing sets on the client side, the master service, you can change master.host.selector in master.properties to configure the algorithm.

-e.g. master.host.selector = random (case-insensitive)
+e.g. master.host.selector=random (case-insensitive)

 ## Worker Load Balancing Configuration